 Guyana’s Solar Initiative to Benefit 70,000 People

-Guyana is making significant strides in its renewable energy sector with a series of new solar PV systems.
-This series of projects underscores Guyana's commitment to transitioning to renewable energy sources and improving energy access and sustainability across the nation.
+Through these new solar PV systems, Guyana is making significant strides in its renewable energy sector.
+The projects underscore the nation’s commitment to transitioning to renewable energy sources and improving energy access and sustainability nationwide.